JamesLovie/saleprice_checker/README.md

 4. Add environment variable for my phone number to send SMS, including item price to check against and the target url.
 5. Created a virtual environment on local machine, installed custom libraries, zip contents of virtual environment installed libraries  and uploaded zip file to lambda (zip -r9 saleprice_checker.zip *).
 6. Attached SNS Full Access policy to lambda function to allow the function to access SNS to send a message.
 7. Created a scheduled rule in Cloudwatch to trigger lambda function every day.
+(Schedule	Cron expression 0 12 * * ? *)